-Any company with exposure to client risk, such as accountants, financial service businesses and solicitors, must develop a KYC strategy for engaging with customers, although specific KYC requirements vary depending on jurisdiction.
+Any company with exposure to client risks, such as accountants, financial service businesses, and solicitors, must develop a KYC strategy for engaging with customers, although specific KYC requirements vary depending on the jurisdiction.

 Know your customer (KYC) framework

 An effective strategy for gathering customer information is to divide the process into three stages.

 1. Customer identification: Ascertain the identity of customers.

 Customer identification refers to the process of confirming and verifying the identity of individuals who are seeking to engage in a transaction or business relationship with an organization.
 This typically involves obtaining and verifying personal information such as name, date of birth, address, and government-issued identification documentation.
 Customer identification is an important aspect of risk management, regulatory compliance, and preventing identity theft and fraud.
 It is often a legal requirement for certain businesses, such as financial institutions, to verify the identity of their customers.
 This process may involve the use of various methods and technologies, including document verification, biometric data, and identity verification services.